pantro/self-supervised-fine-tuning-for-portuguese-language-models/README.md

-# Master's dissertation: Analysis of self-supervised approaches for fine-tuning language models for Portuguese tasks
+# Paper: Reducing Dependence on Labeled Data: A Self-Supervised Fine-Tuning Approach for Low-Resource Language Models

-This repository contains the code, datasets, and resources used for the doctoral dissertation **"Analysis of self-supervised approaches for fine-tuning language models for Portuguese tasks"**.
+This repository contains the code, datasets, and resources used for the paper **"Reducing Dependence on Labeled Data: A Self-Supervised Fine-Tuning Approach for Low-Resource Language Models"**.
 This research addresses the challenges of adapting pre-trained language models for specific domains with limited labeled data, proposing a self-supervised fine-tuning approach for the BERTimbau Portuguese language model.

 ## Abstract

-Organizations often face the limitation of having a small amount of labeled data to calibrate and refine their language models (LMs) in specific contexts.
-This scarcity of annotated data presents a significant challenge, as the quality and quantity of data are critical to the performance and generalization of the models.
-Furthermore, the acquisition or creation of labeled data is often expensive and time-consuming, creating a barrier to implementing tailored machine learning solutions.

-In the literature, similar challenges have been addressed through self-supervised fine-tuning using various pre-training approaches.
-However, to our knowledge, no detailed description or evaluation of such training protocols existed for LMs in Portuguese.

-This dissertation proposes an adaptation of the BERTimbau pre-training protocol to a self-supervised fine-tuning procedure.
-We evaluated this procedure's impact on generalization and downstream tasks using unlabeled data.
-Experiments were conducted on three datasets from different domains, testing various configurations by unfreezing different layers of the model and using diverse learning rate settings.
-The results, focused on sentiment analysis as a downstream task, revealed that unfreezing only the last layer already yields good results.
-This enables users with limited computational resources to achieve excellent outcomes.
-Additionally, the effectiveness of self-supervised fine-tuning on larger datasets was highlighted, suggesting its potential for future research with more advanced pre-trained LMs.

-## Research Questions

-This research aims to answer the following questions:

-1. **RQ 1**: How to adapt the pretraining protocol of BERTimbau for a self-supervised fine-tuning procedure on that model?
-2. **RQ 2**: How does using unlabeled data in a specific domain in the proposed self-supervised fine-tuning approach impact BERTimbau's downstream performance and its generalization ability?
-3. **RQ 3**: In which scenarios (e.g., data availability, type of domain) is it suitable to use that self-supervised fine-tuning approach?
+The development of domain-specific language models faces limitations due to the scarcity of labeled data, which is costly and time-consuming to obtain.
+This challenge is especially relevant in low-resource languages such as Portuguese.
+To address this, we investigate a self-supervised fine-tuning strategy based on the BERTimbau pre-training protocol, aiming to enhance Language Model generalization without relying on annotated data.
+Our approach explores different combinations of unfrozen layers and hyperparameters.
+We evaluate its effectiveness on three sentiment analysis datasets in Portuguese from distinct domains.
+Results show that unfreezing only the final layer, combined with a suitable learning rate, achieves competitive performance compared to the traditional fine-tuning approach.
+This demonstrates the method’s viability in low-resource settings and its scalability to larger unlabeled datasets.

 ## Key Contributions

-- Adaptation of the **BERTimbau** pre-training protocol to a self-supervised fine-tuning approach for Portuguese language tasks.
+- Adaptation of the **BERTimbau Base** pre-training protocol to a self-supervised fine-tuning approach for Portuguese language tasks.
 - Evaluation of how self-supervised fine-tuning affects downstream performance and generalization using unlabeled domain-specific data.
 - Experiments exploring various configurations (e.g., layer unfreezing and learning rate settings) to identify an optimal training regime.
 - Insights into how computationally efficient methods can be used to achieve significant performance improvements, particularly for users with limited resources.